Pedestrian safety rules in Dubai: A handy guide

 The UAE government takes proactive steps to ensure the safety of all residents and visitors.
-Along with well-defined regulations for motorists to ensure road safety, there are also detailed rules for pedestrian safety in Dubai.
-Disregarding these basic road safety rules for even a brief moment in busy, congested areas can increase the risk of accidents.
+Along with well-defined regulations for motorists to ensure road safety, there are well-documented pedestrian safety rules in Dubai.
+Disregarding pedestrian traffic rules in Dubai for even a brief moment in busy, congested areas can increase the risk of accidents.
+Not to mention, you are likely to incur penalties, including heavy fines.

-Rules regarding road safety, signs and signals are outlined by the government to reduce the risk of accidents.
-Detailed data analysis and scientific research are conducted before any changes are suggested.
+The government enforces rules regarding road safety, signs and signals to reduce the risk of accidents.
+Detailed data analysis and scientific research are conducted before any changes are implemented.
 The idea is to minimise the risks for both drivers and pedestrians and make the city safer.

-There are some rules that pedestrians have to follow while walking on the roads of Dubai.
+There are specific rules that pedestrians must follow when walking on the roads of Dubai.

 SAFE CROSSING AREAS

-Motorists recognise the crossing points and reduce the vehicle speed, hence chances of an accident are reduced significantly.
+Motorists recognise the crossing points and reduce their vehicle speed; hence, the chances of an accident are significantly reduced.

 USE SIDEWALKS

-Using the sidewalks even when the traffic is light can save you from unfortunate incidents.
+Using the sidewalks, even when traffic is light, can save you from unfortunate incidents.
 If there is no sidewalk, one should always walk on the left side of the road.
-You should always watch for cars entering or exiting driveways or backing up in parking lots.
+You should always watch for cars entering or exiting driveways, as well as backing up in parking lots.
 Stop and make sure it is safe to move before crossing the street.

 AVOID USING THE MOBILE PHONE

 ‘Eyes on the road at all times’ is the golden rule one has to follow.
 This also means no use of mobile phones.
-Even if you are using earphones, there are chances that you could be distracted.
-So make sure to avoid using your phone and even if you are listening to music, reduce the volume so you can be warned of any incoming traffic.
+Even if you are using earphones, there is a chance that you could still be distracted.
+So, make sure to avoid using your phone, and even if you are listening to music, reduce the volume so you can be warned of any incoming traffic.

 CHILD SAFETY